stampchain-io/stamps_sdk/docs/src101specs.md

 ```
 `tokenid` is an array of base64 string.
 The allowed maximum count of items  is `lim`.
 This format is only for `mint` op.
 Maximum length of `tokenid` base64 string is 128.

 `sig` is a script signed  by private key of `wla` .
-The signed content is a json object, must follow the format below:
+The unsigned content is a json object, must follow the format below:

 ```json
 {